gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/using-the-single-git-integration-wizard-gij-cloud.md

     </div>
     <div class="imsgbox">
         <b>SSH</b><br>
-        When setting up repositories with the Git Integration app, you need to have the necessary access permissions on the private key in the Git server to proceed.
+        When setting up repositories with Git Integration for Jira, you need the necessary access permissions on the private key in the Git server to proceed.
     </div>
     </div>
 </div>

 &nbsp;

-### Setup complete
+### Setup Complete

-Finally, after completing the setup, the wizard will index the git repository to build change history.
-This completes the setup and the newly added repository appears on the integration list in the Manage integrations page.
+After completing the setup, the wizard indexes the git repository to build change history.
+This completes the setup, and the newly added repository appears in the integration list on the Manage integrations page.

 &nbsp;
 * * *